SkywardSyntax/Snake/README.md

 4. Open your browser and navigate to `http://localhost:3000` to see the application in action.

-### How to Use
+### How to Play

-- Open the `pages/index.js` file to see the "Hello World" component.
+- Use the arrow keys to control the snake's movement.
-- Modify the component to suit your needs.
+- The objective is to eat the food that appears on the game board.
+- The game ends if the snake collides with itself or the walls (in default game mode).
+- In 'no Borders' game mode, the snake comes through the opposing border instead of ending the game.
+- The snake ignores commands to move in the opposite direction.

 ### Contributing